-The village of Vernazza is directly below the station, and can reached on foot in five minutes or by bus.
+The village of Vernazza is directly below the station, and can be reached on foot in five minutes, or by bus.

-Vernazza’s original train station, dating from the 1874 inauguration of the rail line running between Sestri Levante and La Spezia, was replaced in 1959 when the route connecting the five villages in the Cinque Terre was expanded.
-The modern station is unique on the coast, as it is located above street level (accessed by a flight of stairs) and on the center platform, with tracks running on either side.
+Vernazza’s original train station, dating from the 1874 inauguration of the rail line running between Sestri Levante and La Spezia, was replaced in 1959 when the route connecting the five villages in Cinque Terre was expanded.
+The modern station is unique on the coast, as it is located above street level, accessed by a flight of stairs, and on the center platform, with tracks running on either side.

 Hotels in Vernazza